-Matthew Cooper, MD, is the director of Kidney and Pancreas Transplantation at the MedStar Georgetown Transplant Institute (MGTI), the medical director of Perioperative Services at Medstar Georgetown University Hospital and a Professor of Surgery at Georgetown University School of Medicine.
+Matthew Cooper, MD, is the director of Kidney and Pancreas Transplantation at the MedStar Georgetown Transplant Institute (MGTI) and a Professor of Surgery at Georgetown University School of Medicine.
 He was recently elected president of the UNOS Board of Directors, beginning July 1, 2021.
 Dr. Cooper is board certified in general surgery and accredited by the American Society of Transplant Surgeons.

 Dr. Cooper chose the specialty of transplant surgery because it is tremendously rewarding and life-changing for his patients.
 In fact, he says that he has the "best job in the world."
 He appreciates the environment of excellence at the Medstar Georgetown Transplant Institute, the focus on the care of the patient and the high expectations and commitment among colleagues.
 His goal is to meet the needs of patients at all stages of transplantation, including post-surgical care.
 He aims to provide a positive and welcoming overall experience and excellent long-term outcomes.